MSPP Student Ambassador

 Upon beginning my research on PsyD programs I noticed MSPP’s concentration in Latino Mental Health and immediately knew that the program was a perfect match for me.
 I wanted to continue using my Spanish language skills in combination with my studies and eventual practice in psychology.
 I attended an open house last fall and had the opportunity to sit in on two classes during that visit.
 I felt extremely welcomed by both faculty and students.
 The best way I can describe the culture at MSPP is one of “family.”
 The faculty at the school is supportive, readily available and genuinely invested in the personal and professional development of each of its students.

 MSPP is unique in that its students immediately begin clinical training in their first year.
-I am currently doing my first-year practicum at The Latin American Health Institute, a community mental health agency in Brockton, Massachusetts.
-Working with both English and Spanish speaking clients, I have been given the opportunity to do intakes, assessments, treatment plans and individual therapy with adults.
+My first-year practicum was at The Latin American Health Institute, a community mental health agency in Brockton, Massachusetts.
+Working with both English and Spanish speaking clients, I was given the opportunity to do intakes, assessments, treatment plans and individual therapy with adults.
 The experience has been invaluable in my early development as a clinician.
 Although I am not one hundred percent sure of my career path, I have recently developed an interest in psychological assessment and hope to have the opportunity to do more testing at my second-year practicum at a school setting.
 At MSPP, through a wide variety of coursework and the opportunity to work with diverse populations in multiple clinical settings, you will certainly find your niche.

 A commitment to community service also is a big part of MSPP’s culture.
 In early August I was fortunate enough to have the opportunity to travel to a part of western Massachusetts that was seriously impacted by a devastating tornado.
 Along with other students, I helped a family clear rubbish from the yard they had been planning on using for their daughter’s wedding.
 It was probably one of the most rewarding experiences of my life!